 It’s highly unlikely to achieve growth to even match the charges.

-You see, even if he stops paying into the plan and leaves it alone, the charging structure keeps on incrementally increasing based on the originally agreed monthly premium amounts.
+Even if he stops paying into the plan and leaves it alone, the charging structure keeps increasing based on the agreed monthly premiums.

-This will wipe out any returns and the original savings if he reduces the amount or stops paying altogether.
+This will wipe out any returns and the original savings if he reduces the amount or stops paying.

 (Click to view our investment code)

-- If you’re unsure how much you’re paying out in fees and charges, or if you’re concerned your financial portfolio is just not doing as well as it might, find out what you’re dealing with so you can understand your choices.
+- If you’re unsure how much you’re paying in fees and charges, or if you’re concerned your financial portfolio is not doing as well as it should, find out why.

-- Get everything x-rayed, reviewed and assessed with a simple investment portfolio review, and be armed with the facts about how much commission was paid out from your investments, how much you're paying in fees, and how your performance matches up to the benchmarks.
-Also learn about any surrender penalties.
+- Get everything x-rayed, reviewed and assessed with a simple investment portfolio review, and see your portfolio in numbers - the commission and fees you're paying, how your performances matches up to the benchmarks and surrender penalties.

-- Be given your choices in plain English, along with the likely consequences of each.
-Discover any lower cost and/or higher returning alternatives that are open to you.
+- Be given your choices in plain English.
+Discover any lower cost and/or higher returning alternatives available.
 Be fully informed so you can make intelligent decisions.